FIWARE-Ops/FIWARE-Legal/Cookies_Policy_FIWARE.md

 1. They mean that users do not have to set up the general, predefined characteristics each time they enter the Website
 1. They enable us to improve the functioning and the services provided through the Website, after the corresponding analysis of the information obtained through the cookies installed.

-However, users can set up their browsers to accept or reject cookies, or select those allowed and those excluded by executing one of the following procedures, depending on the browser in use:
+However, users can set up their browsers to accept or reject cookies, or select those allowed and those excluded.
+In the following are listed the procedures to be executed for the most popular browsers.

 **Google Chrome**
 (in the Tools Menu): Settings \> Show advanced options \> Privacy (Content Settings) \>